johnathansun/johnathansun.github.io/contact.md

 Email me at [me@jsun.one](mailto:me@jsun.one).

-Find me on [Instagram](https://www.instagram.com/johnathan.sun/) or [Facebook](https://www.facebook.com/johnathan.sun.7/) too (Messenger is great).
+Find me on [Instagram](https://www.instagram.com/johnathan.sun/) or [Facebook](https://www.facebook.com/johnathan.sun.7/) (Messenger is great).
 Looking forward to connecting!